top of page

 A romantic encounter

-I grew up in a house of colour and design.
-My father, George Fejer, was a designer in the post-war era who had come to the UK during World War II, fleeing the Nazis.
+George Fejer was a designer in the post-war era who had come to the UK during World War II, fleeing the Nazis.
 He made a contribution to interior design which is recognised in the literature of that time, and in the collections of the Victoria and Albert Museum.
 Among other achievements, he worked on the Festival of Britain, and brought flat pack kitchens to the UK.

 As well as being a designer he was a consultant on design, and educator, writer and an accomplished watercolourist.
 Despite being a creative thinker and a great communicator, my father never made much money .
 He continued to work until the day he died.